Protecting Classifiers From Attacks: Protecting classifiers from attacks

-The previous example allowed us to illustrate the general framework in a relatively simple setting with a moderate (76) number of binary features and constraints on the allowed number of changes.
-The scheme proposed may entail very heavy computational costs in high-dimensional settings, as sampling from $p(x \vert x')$ may be very costly.
-This approach is clearly not feasible computationally in high-dimensional domains, such as with image data.
+Case 3.2.2 allowed us to illustrate the framework during operations in a relatively complex setup with a moderate number (150) of binary features and constraints on the maximum (2) allowed number of changes.
+However, the scheme presented may entail heavy computational costs in large-scale scenarios as sampling from $p(x \vert x')$ gets costly, even becoming infeasible computationally in high-dimensional domains.
+As an example, images are typically represented as matrices of size \emph{width}$\times$\emph{height} if in grayscale, or \emph{width}$\times$\emph{height}$\times$\emph{channels} if multiple channels of color are used.
+Even for baselines such as MNIST in Example 2 with $28\times 28$ pixels, the feature number grows fast with the dimensions.

-To overcome the computational bottleneck, we shall bypass some steps from the approach in Section \ref{sec:adv_aware}, when considering classifiers which are differentiable with respect to their parameters.
-These models have the benefit of being amenable to training using \emph{stochastic gradient descent} (SGD) \citep{bottou2010large}.
-The use of scalable optimization methods facilitates training deep neural networks with large amounts of high-dimensional data as with text data or images, since these methods enable iterative optimization using only a mini-batch of examples at each iteration, alleviating the computational burden.
-In particular, our driving case will use deep neural networks with images, although the ideas extend to differentiable models at large.
-Finally, instead of dealing with the attacker in the operation phase, as done in the previous sections, we shift to modify the training phase to account for future adversarial perturbations.
+To overcome this computational bottleneck, we shall argue that some of the steps from the approach in Section \ref{sec:adv_aware_class} may be skipped when dealing with differentiable classifiers.
+By this, we understand classifiers whose structural form $p(y|\beta,x)$ is differentiable with respect to the $\beta$ parameters.
+A particularly relevant case is

+which covers a large class of models.
+For example, if $f_\beta$ is linear in inputs, we recover multinomial regression (MR) \citep{mccullagh1989generalized}; if we take $f_\beta$ to be a sequence of linear transformations alternating non-linear activation functions, such as Rectified Linear Units (ReLU), we obtain a feed-forward neural network \citep{gallego}.
+These models are amenable to training through \emph{stochastic gradient descent} (SGD) \citep{bottou2010large}.
+In particular, scalable optimization methods facilitate training deep neural networks (DNNs) with large amounts of high-dimensional data, like images, since they enable optimization using only mini-batches at each iteration.

-Essentially, with this paradigm shift, we shall be able to avoid the expensive sampling from $p(x|x')$ only requiring doing it from $p(x'|x)$ using gradient information from the defender model.
-The crucial point is that it is easier to estimate $p(x'|x)$ from an adversary, just requiring an opponent model, than to estimate $p(x|x')$, which requires inverting the opponent model.
-Obviously, there does not exist a notion of gradient in every model and we would need to resort to the previous approach in those cases.
+Importantly, instead of dealing with the attacker in the operational phase, as in Section 3.2, we shift to modifying the training phase to account for future adversarial perturbations.
+To enable so, we require the ability to draw posterior samples from the posterior distribution $p(\beta|\mathcal{D})$.
+With this paradigm shift, we avoid the expensive step of sampling from $p(x|x')$, only requiring to do it from $p(x'|x)$ using gradient information from the defender model.
+Note that it is much easier to estimate $p(x'|x)$ from an adversary, just requiring an opponent model, than to estimate $p(x|x')$, which requires inverting such opponent model.
+Obviously, since there is no gradient notion in every model, we would need to resort to the approach in Section 3.2 in those cases.